Heimdall

 6/10 | |

 You are Heimdall, the greatest Viking warrior.
-The gods have entrusted you with a mission of utmost importance: to recover the legendary weapons stolen by Loki, so as not to appear foolish on the day of Ragnarök.
-All that’s left is to assemble a crew and set off on your adventure…
+The gods have entrusted you with an important mission: to recover the legendary weapons stolen by Loki, so as not to look foolish on the day of Ragnarök.
+All you have to do now is recruit a crew and set off on an adventure…

-After the stunning introduction, I was disappointed.
-My main gripe?
-The real time combat system, which lets you attack or block by clicking on icons.
-A good idea, poorly executed.
-Instead of offering a clean, functional interface with buttons conveniently placed close together—like in Black Crypt, for instance—you’re asked to click on a weapon first, then on the “attack” or “defend” button, which is often located halfway across the screen.
-Two clicks, and more often than not, the first one doesn’t register, making the second one useless.
-Meanwhile, of course, since no movement is possible, one gets walloped by the opponent.
+After the magnificent introduction, I was disappointed.
+Main grievance: the real-time combat that lets us attack or parry blows by clicking on icons.
+Good idea, poorly executed.
+Because instead of presenting us with a clean and functional interface, with buttons close to one another, as in Black Crypt, for example; we are asked to click first on a weapon, then on the “attack” or “defend” button, sometimes located at the opposite end of the screen.
+Two clicks, knowing that half the time, the first one isn’t detected and therefore the second will have no effect.
+During this time, of course, since no movement is possible, one gets butchered by the opponent.

-To truly annoy us, they have also chosen to place the “flee” button just below the one used for parrying, as if to punish us if we clicked beside it.
-Apart from that, I quickly gloss over the sound effects that give the impression of smacking a beach ball, and the ridiculously small inventory.
-You must admit that all this is tedious in a game where you spend 90% of the time fighting and picking up items.
-So, what’s left?
-The puzzles, I suppose…
+To really irritate us, they also chose to place the “flee” button just below the one used for parrying, as if to punish us if we clicked in the wrong place.
+Apart from that, I’ll quickly mention the sound effects that make it feel like you’re hitting a beach ball, and the ridiculously small inventory.
+You’ll admit that all this is annoying in a game where you spend 90% of your time fighting and collecting objects.
+What’s left?
+The puzzles, well…

 Heimdall had assets to showcase: a successful presentation, a pleasant atmosphere, but its deal-breaking flaws left me thoroughly discouraged.